abdullah2k05/abdullah2k05/README.md

 **An offline-first Islamic reminder and spiritual companion.**

-Tazkir is designed around privacy, local functionality, and thoughtful daily interactions.
+Tazkir is designed around privacy, local functionality, and thoughtful daily interactions rather than cloud-dependent features.

 - Prayer tracking and reflections
 - Local prayer and reminder notifications